-Animal Welfare is important to Woolworths and our customers.
+Animal Welfare is of the utmost importance to Woolworths and to our customers.
 We are committed to working with our Australian farmers and suppliers to focus attention on good animal welfare.
 In addition to this, we consult with veterinarians, academics, government representatives, training providers, RSPCA, Animals Australia and Compassion in World Farming.
 We have aligned our policy and messaging with Compassion in World Farming and we are working towards a Tier 1 Score on the Business Benchmark for Animal Welfare.

 Woolworths' animal welfare policies cover all aspects of animal rearing, health, welfare, feed, production systems, environment, stocking, transport and slaughter which all centre around the Five Freedoms proposed by the Farm Animal Welfare Council.
 Our Animal Welfare policies are implemented through the supplier excellence program covering own brand products with animal welfare progress reported annually as part of the Corporate Responsibility report.